In partnership with DSM

 Discover the remarkable journey of John B. Goodenough, a visionary pioneer in renewable energy and the inventor of the lithium-ion battery, whose tireless efforts have significantly advanced global sustainability efforts.

 Inventor John B. Goodenough won the Nobel Prize for Chemistry just before he passed away on July 20 2023.
 He has dedicated his life to leading society away from fossil fuels and towards renewable energy.

 During John B. Goodenoughs lengthy career as a physicist, he brought us lithium-ion batteries, which have transformed the world.

 Now he wants to fast forward the search for a solution to our current environmental problem and he helped inspire the first ever #BrightMindsChallenge, which invites innovators and scientists all over the world to submit solar energy and energy storage solutions to achieve 100% renewable energy.
-Watch the video below.
+Watch the video above.